 A. Not yet (but he is working on it)

-A substantial part of that professional experience was spent working for two of the leading local mental health charities in a public affairs, campaigning and communications capacity.
+A substantial part of that professional experience was spent working for two of the leading local mental health charities and a local addiction charity in a public affairs, campaigning and communications capacity.

 It was through this experience that Geoff became aware of the issues that those who identify as male can encounter that can act as a barrier to psychological (mental and emotional), wellbeing, or as a deterrent to them seeking out and engaging with guidance and support.